lastcron/ckbtc-boilerplate/README.md

 * treblle.com for Api monitoring and documentation is installed * ADD YOUR API KEY IN THE .ENV FILE
 * CORS  is implemented in all endopoints
 * GZIP Compression enabled
-* JWT Token has been implmented along with public endpoints and protected endpoints
+* JWT Token has been implmented along with public endpoints and protected endpoints. * Change Token secret and Refresh Secert on the .env file
 * Morgan package added which Log requests to console
 * A separated version of this API using GraphQL is being done
 * Axios Installed for externarl api requests

-##### Next Steps:
+##### Next Steps for connecting to your database.:
 * If using any SQL Data layer for persistance,  next step would be to add Sequalize. https://sequelize.org/docs/v6/getting-started/
 * If using NoSQL like MongoDB for persistance , next step would be to add the connector